 Now, who’s getting the next round in?
 I think we’ve earned it.

 Coming very soon from French software publisher UbiSoft is a game based around RanXerox, the hero of the infamous adult comic books.
-With stories by Stefano Tanburini and artwork by Gaetano Liberatore, the books depict extreme violence, sex with minors, and drug abuse, so UbiSoft’s soltware incarnation will be interesting to say the least!
-The idea behind the game is to get the muscle-bound robot Ranx to fight his way to new York to deliver an essential vaccine and then return to Rome to find his 14 year old lover, Lubna.
+With stories by Stefano Tanburini and artwork by Gaetano Liberatore, the books depict extreme violence, sex with minors, and drug abuse, so UbiSoft’s software incarnation will be interesting, to say the least!
+The idea behind the game is to get the muscle-bound robot Ranx to fight his way to New York to deliver an essential vaccine and then return to Rome to find his 14-year-old lover, Lubna.
 Sounds interesting?
 Look out for our feature in the next issue.

 The One issue 26 (November 1990)… unofficially the SNAFU edition.

 Paedophilia!
 What a great theme for an Amiga game.
 Good thinking, Batman!